PowerShell/ProjectMercury/README.md

 > Note: Depending on your OS directory paths may be `\` on Windows or `/` on Mac.

-## Getting an Azure OpenAI Endpoint
+## Getting an Azure OpenAI Endpoint Key

 Currently we only support Azure OpenAI LLM endpoints.
 We are currently hosting a internal only Azure OpenAI endpoint that you can get and use without getting your Azure OpenAI instance.
 This is for private preview purposes only.